 - An interest in combining CBD and THC?

 Cannabinoids, molecules still poorly understood

 Le cannabis is at the center of many debates and almost everyone has a clear opinion on its use.
 Yet it is still poorly known.
 What we do know is that its molecular structure is complex.
 At least eighty-five cannabinoids different have already been identified.
 These are molecules, or more precisely acids, exclusive to the hemp plant.
 These chemicals are very different from each other act on certain receptors in the human body, causing effects that we know more or less.

 Among the most famous cannabinoids, we find of course THC whose full name is delta-9-tetrahydrocannabinol.
 It is the most common naturally occurring molecule in c.
 We owe him in particular his psychoactive effect, that is to say, hovering.
 In the face of THC, we generally oppose CBD, or cannabidiol.
 Sometimes nicknamed therapeutic cannabis thanks to its calming effects, it is the second most studied cannabinoid after THC.

 Having more perspective on larger-scale research will allow better understand the effects and differences between CBD and THC.
-The extension of the list of countries authorizing the use of cannabis will allow many new studies to emerge.
-Many eyes are on this to Canada, the first large western country to have fully legalized cannabis, and, for medical and recreational use.
+The extension of the list of countries authorizing the use of cannabis will allow many new studies to see the light of day.
+In this regard, many eyes are on Canada, the first major Western country to have fully legalized cannabis, and, for medical and recreational use.

 CBD vs THC: a molecular difference